 Students at Keller attend core courses: language arts, social studies, science, math, and physical education.
 In addition, students may choose from a variety of elective classes including: music, chorus, art, Project Lead the Way, foreign language, and media.

-Keller students also have an opportunity to participate in extracurricular activities including interscholastic and intramural athletics, GEMS (Girls in Engineering, Math and Science), Web club, Math Counts, Character Council, Interact Club, yearbook, cheerleading, pompons and the school newspaper.
+Keller students also have an opportunity to participate in extracurricular activities including interscholastic and intramural athletics, GEMS (Girls in Engineering, Math and Science), Rocket Club, Math Counts, Interact Club, yearbook, cheerleading, pompons and FUSE Club.